zhbjsh/homeassistant-ssh/README.md

 ## Installation

+##### From HACS

+Install [HACS](https://hacs.xyz/docs/setup/download) and open it in Home Assistant.
+Select _Integrations_ and add a custom repository by clicking on the three dots on the top right corner.
+Enter `https://github.com/zhbjsh/homeassistant-ssh` as _Repository_ and select _Integration_ as _Category_.
+You can now search for the _SSH_ integration and download it.

+##### From Github

 Download the [latest release](https://github.com/zhbjsh/homeassistant-ssh/releases/latest) and copy the `custom_components/ssh` folder from the zip file to `config/custom_components/` on your Home Assistant installation.
+Don't forget to restart Home Assistant after you're done.

 ## Device setup